twofold-rsc/twofold/sites/website/src/pages/docs/reference/use-optimistic-route.md

 ## Settled state

-When the router is not transitioning, the `path` and `searchParams` properties will reflect the current path and search params.
+When the router is not transitioning, the `path` and `searchParams` properties will reflect the current path and search params of the router.

 ```tsx
 // src/pages/client-component.tsx